fippo/warp-snap-sped/draft-hancke-webrtc-sped.md

 the DTLS handshake and this protocol concluded.

 ### Receipt acknowledgements
+An ICE agent maintains two lists related to DTLS packet delivery:

+* A "pending" list of CRC-32 hashes of all outbound DTLS packets that have not yet been acknowledged.
+* A "received" list of CRC-32 hashes of all unique inbound DTLS packets that it has processed.

-When an ICE agent receives a STUN binding response for a packet that includes an embedded DTLS packet, it adds the CRC-32 of that packet to the list of acknowledgements from the META-DTLS-IN-STUN-ACKNOWLEDGEMENT attribute unless the CRC-32 is already included.
-Until the DTLS handshake is completed, the list of acknowledgments MUST be included even if empty.
+When an agent sends a STUN message, it includes the contents of its "received" list in a `META-DTLS-IN-STUN-ACKNOWLEDGEMENT` attribute.
+This list MUST be included, even if empty, until the DTLS handshake is complete on both sides.

-When the ICE agent receives a STUN binding request or response that includes a META-DTLS-IN-STUN-ACKNOWLEDGEMENT attribute, it removes the pending packets with matching CRC-32s from the list.
-For binding responses, the ICE agent also removes the pending packet that was sent in the associated binding request, if any.
+When an agent receives a STUN binding request or response containing a `META-DTLS-IN-STUN` attribute, it calculates the CRC-32 hash of the embedded DTLS packet.
+If this hash is not already in its "received" list, it adds it.

+An outbound DTLS packet is considered acknowledged and removed from the "pending" list if either of these conditions is met:

+∗ A STUN message is received from the peer containing a `META-DTLS-IN-STUN-ACKNOWLEDGEMENT` attribute that includes the packet's CRC-32 hash.
+* For a DTLS packet sent embedded in a STUN binding request, a STUN binding success response is received for that request.
+This serves as an implicit acknowledgement.

 ### For pairs that are in WAITING state
 When an ICE candidate pair has not received a response, DTLS can not be sent without being embedded as the candidate pair does not have consent from the other side.
 In that state, when sending a STUN binding request the ICE agent embeds

 * any pending acknowledgments using the META-DTLS-IN-STUN-ACKNOWLEDGMENT attribute and
 * the next pending DTLS packet (determined in a round-robin fashion), if any, using the META-DTLS-IN-STUN attribute.

 When receiving a binding request with an META-DTLS-IN-STUN attribute, the ICE agents embeds

 * any pending acknowledgments using the META-DTLS-IN-STUN-ACKNOWLEDGMENT attribute and
 * the next pending DTLS packet (determined in a round-robin fashion), if any, using the META-DTLS-IN-STUN attribute.